 Back to Guides

-Wedding Thank You Card Messages: 60 Examples by Recipient
+Wedding Thank You Card Messages: 60 Examples & Wording Ideas

 You had the best day of your life.
 Now you have 150 thank-you cards to write.
 The good news: a thoughtful wedding thank-you doesn’t need to be long.
 It needs to be specific.
 Mention the gift, say why it matters, and let the person know their generosity registered.
 This guide gives you 60 ready-to-use examples organized by recipient so you can find what you need, write it in your own voice, and move on.